Looking for Something?

 Oil and butter in a cast iron pan before frying the pork chops for Pork Scallopini with Lemon Caper Sauce.

-Add 3 tablespoons of olive oil and 4 tablespoons of butter to a cast iron or heavy-bottomed skillet and heat over medium heat.
+Heat 3 tablespoons of olive oil and 4 tablespoons of butter in a cast iron or heavy-bottomed skillet over medium heat.

 Breaded pork chops frying in a cast iron pan for Pork Scallopini with Lemon Caper Sauce.

-Once the butter has melted, add half of the breaded chops.
+Once butter is melted, add half of the breaded chops.

 Breaded pork chops frying in a cast iron pan for Pork Scallopini with Lemon Caper Sauce.